Diverticulitis occurs when pouches begin to protrude outward from the wall of the colon, becoming infected and inflamed.

 Most people can self-treat their diverticular disease if it is mild, mainly with the help of painkillers and by consuming more dietary fiber.

 Painkillers such as aspirin or ibuprofen should be avoided as they increase the risk of internal bleeding, and may also upset the stomach.
 Acetaminophen is recommended for pain relief from diverticular disease.
+Acetaminophen is available for purchase over the counter or online.

 Eating more dietary fiber, which includes fruits and vegetables, will help resolve the symptoms by softening stool and helping stool patterns become more regular.
 This may sometimes take a few weeks.

 Bulk-forming laxatives may help those who have constipation.
 It is important to drink plenty of fluids with these medications.
+Bulk-forming laxatives are available for purchase over the counter or online.

 People who experience heavy or constant rectal bleeding should see their doctor.